Behar-Behukotai. The Loyalty of the Land

-And yet, the land is inexorably connected to the People of Israel.
+And yet, the land is directly and inexorably connected to the People of Israel.
 Behukotai describes how the land will give its extraordinary bounty, grant peace and security, and a sense of the divine presence (see Lev 26:1-10) if Israel observe God’s law.
 But an abandonment of the path of mitzvot will result in national ruin and exile.
 The land is spiritually sensitive and will not abide sin (see Lev 18:25, 20:22-4).
 Moreover Behukotai describes how the Jewish people may be exiled, but will always return.
 And Jewish history has shown that whereas the Jewish people have spent more of its history outside the land than residing in it, Israel has never had another land and never abandoned loyalty to the Land of Israel.

 LOYALTY OF THE LAND

 But the land has also been loyal to Israel.
 The verses that depict the national exile and ruin, state that: